olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 sphinx-quickstart docs
 ```

 It will ask you a few questions to setup your documentation.
+When asked for `Project name` type
-We'll go with the default options for
+"The Office" and add your name as `Author name`.
+For everything else choose the default options for
 this tutorial.
 Once the script has run, you should find the following in your `docs` directory:

 - `conf.py`: configuration file which allows you to set `Sphinx`'s behaviour (see configuration